 - Entrance Fee: Free of charge

-- Getting There: BUS You can take a bus from various locations in Jbeil District to Byblos.
-Confirm with the driver that they’ll drop you near the city centre.
-Once in Byblos, it's a short 10-minute walk to Memory of Time, following the signs to the archaeological sites.
+- Getting There: BUS You can take a bus/minivan from various locations in Daoura or by Charles Helou to Byblos.
+Confirm with the driver where you'll be dropped.
+Once in Byblos, getting there from most drop-off points won't be more than a 10-minute walk to Memory of Time.
 The bus fare is typically around LBP 2,000 to 3,000.
-CAR Head towards Byblos from Jbeil District via Route 5.
+CAR Head towards Byblos via Route 5.

 - Tip: If you're a history enthusiast, don't miss the fossil-hunting tours at the nearby Hakel site — an unforgettable hands-on experience for those wanting to dig a little deeper into the ancient past.